5 Great Backcountry Meals to Make With Your WindBurner Stove

-For homemade style Pad Thai, you need ½ package of rice noodles, 2 spoonfuls of peanut butter, sriracha, a packet of soy sauce, and any extra goodies, such as vegetables or protein, you are willing to carry.
-I suggest at least some pre-diced onion and green bell peppers.
+- Any extra goodies, such as vegetables or protein, you are willing to carry.
+I suggest at least some pre-diced onion and green bell pepper.

 Bring 12 ounces of water to a boil, then turn off WindBurner.
 Add rice noodles and let sit 8-10 minutes.
 Dispose of most of the water, leaving about 3-4 ounces.
 Add two spoonfuls of peanut butter and stir, the remaining hot water will turn it into a sauce.
 Add the packet of soy sauce and a healthy squeeze of sriracha, as desired for spice, and stir.
 Now you’ve got a delicious homemade Pad Satay sauce.
 Add raw vegetables and desired protein, stir, and enjoy right out of the WindBurner pot!